House Dance International

-House Dance International (“HDI”) is an annual street dance festival based in New York City that highlights the art forms of House dance, Vogue, Hustle, Waacking and Experimental, all of which are performed to house music or derivatives of electronic dance music.
+House Dance International (“HDI”) is an annual street dance festival based in New York City that highlights the art forms of house dance, vogue, hustle, waacking and experimental, all of which are performed to house music or derivatives of electronic dance music.
 The three-day festival consists of a group choreography contest, freestyle competitions (i.e., "battles"), film screenings, seminars, workshops and parties.
 Established in 2007, HDI was the only event of its kind that exclusively focuses on the dance forms associated with house music culture (as compared to hip-hop dance forms such as b-boying, popping, locking, krumping, etc.).

 Mission

 HDI represents a New York-based mission to bring together the various individuals and organizations that have played a role in the creation and development of house dance culture.
 Dating back to the 1970s in New York City and Chicago, the culture grew out of the clubs and social networks of the black and Latino gay community.
 Noteworthy clubs in Chicago included the Warehouse, Riviera, Music Box, and Medusa's.
 Landmark New York clubs where House dance developed included Paradise Garage, The Loft, and Sound Factory Bar.

 With the invention of house music in 1983, house dance culture began to flourish in a cross-section of urban society, attracting dancers from all walks of life, ethnic backgrounds, socioeconomic classes and sexual orientations.
 The culture became a melting pot and repository for all types of dance styles: tap, jazz, modern, capoeira, salsa, b-boying, hip-hop that eventually morphed into its own distinctive style.
 The contribution of the various styles was fostered by the open-minded nature of the culture, which thrives on themes of liberation, unity and mutual passion for the music.

-Until the establishment of HDI, however, there had not been a formal recognition of the primary styles that had come to define the culture, specifically, House dance, Vogue, Waacking, Hustle, and Experimental.
-HDI brought the culture into focus and differentiated it from hip-hop culture, which many had mistakenly viewed as the precursor to House Dance.

 Event History

-The idea to host an annual NYC-based event dedicated to the various forms of house dance culture was conceived by Dancer and Event Producer Conrad Rochester in September 2006.
-As a legendary dancer of New York City's underground Club scene of the early 1980s, Conrad set out to produce the world's most comprehensive festival dedicated to the art form of dancing to house music.
-Enlisting the help of his rolodex of industry contacts Conrad launched the first HDI event in July 2007.
+The idea to host an annual NYC-based event dedicated to the various forms of house dance culture was conceived by Dancer, Santiago Freeman and Event Producer REDness Hayes in September 2006.
+They set out to produce the world's most comprehensive festival dedicated to the art form of dancing to house music.
+Enlisting the help of a variety of dancers and venues, HDI launched the in July 2007.
 HDI was held at Sullivan Room, Alvin Ailey Studios and Club Shelter.
 Judges in 2007 included Archie Burnett, Conrad Rochester, Junious Brickhouse, Marjory Smarth, and James “Cricket” Colter.
 The co-founders sought house dance pioneer Ejoe Wilson to be the Host / MC of the event.